-The Legislature approved the largest increase in behavioral health spending in decades.
-The budget goes to Governor DeSantis for his final signature.
+Governor DeSantis signed the largest increase in behavioral health spending in decades.
 The increase includes:

 We are pleased to see these essential behavioral health services funded: